corda/samples/README.md

 ## Command-line clients

 * `corda-nodeinfo`: A command-line client for retrieving information from a running node Useful for checking that a node is running and is accessible from another host via RPC

+## Reference States

+* `reference-states`: A cordapp demonstrating the use of Reference States to extend the IOU `cordapp-example` cordapp